 The MIT MBAn is a 12-month program aimed at giving students the skills and knowledge necessary to apply data science to the business world.

 Sitting at the crossroads of business and science, the MBAn taps into MIT’s global reputation for science and technology.
 The MBAn was established in conjunction with MIT’s Operation Research Center, a leading interdisciplinary research institute.

-In a class of 60, students largely come from science, technology, engineering, and mathematics (STEM) backgrounds.
-In the class of 2021, 88% of students had a STEM bachelor’s degree: 38% of these were science or mathematics students, and 30% were engineering students.
-10% come from business bachelor's degrees.
+In a class of 66, students largely come from science, technology, engineering, and mathematics (STEM) backgrounds.
+In the class of 2022, 87% of students had STEM backgrounds.

 MIT MBAn | Curriculum